-Letter from Randy Fiveash, Director, Connecticut Office of Tourism Regarding COVID-19
+Letter from Connecticut Office of Tourism Regarding COVID-19

 Your safety and well-being are of the utmost importance to the Connecticut Office of Tourism.
-We are monitoring the rapidly evolving situation related to the novel coronavirus (COVID-19) in Connecticut and are dedicated to sharing the latest Connecticut travel-related updates with you.
+We are monitoring the situation related to COVID-19 in Connecticut and are dedicated to sharing the latest Connecticut travel-related updates with you.

-You can find the latest information from the State of Connecticut on COVID-19, here: www.ct.gov/coronavirus.
+Additional information from the State of Connecticut on COVID-19 is available here: www.CT.gov/Coronavirus.

-We strongly encourage all Connecticut travelers to follow the guidance provided by the State of Connecticut and Centers for Disease Control and Prevention.
+We strongly encourage all Connecticut residents and visitors to follow the requirements and guidance provided by the State of Connecticut, Connecticut Department of Public Health and Centers for Disease Control and Prevention.

-Thank you for helping to keep us all safe until it’s time to travel again.
+Thank you for helping to keep us all safe.

 Connecticut Office of Tourism